zhyah1/conflux/docs/ROLE_SYSTEM.md

 -   **Project Management**: Can create sub-projects (phases) under a master project they are assigned to.
 They cannot create new master projects.
 They can edit the projects they manage, primarily to assign or un-assign Contractors.
 -   **Task Management**: Can create, edit, and delete tasks within the projects they oversee.
 They can assign tasks to Contractors and Subcontractors.

-### Contractor
+### Contractor & Consultants

-Contractors are responsible for the day-to-day execution of a project or a specific sub-phase.
+Contractors and specialized consultants (**Landscape, MEP, Interior Design**) are responsible for the day-to-day execution of a project or a specific sub-phase.
 They manage their own work and delegate specific tasks to Subcontractors.

 -   **Project Management**: Can view details of projects they are assigned to.
 They can edit the project to update its status or progress, but cannot change core details like budget or timeline.
 They can assign Subcontractors to projects they manage.
 -   **Task Management**: Can create new tasks within their assigned projects.
 They can assign tasks to themselves or to any Subcontractor on the project team.
 They can edit and update the status of tasks they are assigned to.